Ďă¸ŰÁůşĎ˛ĘĽ´Ę±żŞ˝±

 Winter is a great time for indoors cultural sites like Trinity College Library’s Long Room © Andrew Montgomery / Ďă¸ŰÁůşĎ˛ĘĽ´Ę±żŞ˝±

-Dublin winters are damp, dreary and cold – which gives you three good reasons to find a nice snug in a traditional pub.
-There’s plenty of options throughout the city – 800 of them, in fact – but you won’t go too wrong in the likes of °±đłó´Ç±đ’s just off Grafton Street or The Long Hall on South Great George’s Street, beloved by Dubliners and Bruce Springsteen, who pops in every time he visits.
+Dublin winters are damp, dreary and cold – which gives you three good reasons to find a nice snug (a cozy private seating area) in a traditional pub.
+There are plenty of options throughout the city – 800 of them, in fact – but you won’t go too wrong in the likes of °±đłó´Ç±đ’s just off Grafton Street or The Long Hall on South Great George’s Street, beloved by Dubliners and Bruce Springsteen, who pops in every time he visits.
 Other great indoor pursuits include going to see some live music – °Âłó±đ±ô˛ą˛Ô’s is a popular venue to check out acts on the rise (or on their way down).

 February sees the start of the Six Nations rugby championship, and Ireland have recently been the tournament’s best side.
 Even if you can’t nab a ticket for a home game, there’s still a great atmosphere in town when Ireland are playing away – so much so that fans of rival teams will often come to Dublin for the weekend.
 February is also when the is on, which highlights the best of local and (some) international film.